ad044/lain-bootleg-bootleg/README.md

 For Windows we will need to download `libmpv` DLLs manually.
 The usual place to grab them would be [shinchiro's builds](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/).
 Download the archive for your target architecture and extract it under `external/mpv`.
-Afterwards, create another directory named `mpv` and move all the contents inside it so that the headers of `external/mpv/include` end up in `external/mpv/include/mpv`.
+Afterwards, create another directory named `mpv` inside the `include/` directory and move all the contents to it so that the headers of `external/mpv/include` end up in `external/mpv/include/mpv`.

 So something like: